Lindsey and Simon arrived in Clayshant. It was a humble campsite with just a few caravans and a small pub near the entrance.

 Simon tried to reverse, but suddenly three Vampires began to surround the car.
 Before Simon could move the monsters started to tear the car to bits with their inhuman strength.

 One Vampire wrenched the door on Simon’s side off effortlessly and pulled him out onto the streets.
-Lindsey was able to jump out of her side in time, but she soon found herself cornered by two Vampires on either side of her.
+Lindsey jumped out of her side in time, but the other two Vampires were waiting for her on the other side.

 Just when all seemed lost however Simon suddenly whipped out a crucifix which threw his attacker.
 Though he no longer hunted Vampires, Simon still always carried a crucifix on him just in case.

 Simon ran past the Vampire that had pulled him from his car and used his cross to ward the Vampires that had cornered Lindsey away.
 He then grabbed Lindsey by the hand and ran down the opposite direction from where they had driven right into the heart of Wigtown, holding the cross up to ward off any Vampires

 “What are you doing?”
 Lindsey shouted as she was being pulled down the street into a town now completely overrun with Vampires.

 Simon didn’t have time to answer however.
 There were Vampires all around him climbing down from the rooftops of houses, running through the streets, tearing people apart on the road.

 Simon knew there was only one place in the nearby area that would be completely safe from the Vampires.
 The local church.
 Even then though it wouldn’t be a guarantee, but Simon hoped that they wouldn’t have to wait long for the members of Rentros to get here.

 “Typical” he thought to himself.
 “Maybe if they spent less time drinking in pubs and being obnoxious fuckheads then the Vampires and Demons wouldn’t be taking over every town in fucking Galloway!”